Secondary Claims and Service Connection

 Serving in the U.S. military is an important decision.
-Aside from the risks taken every day by service men and women on the battlefield, there is also the chance of sustaining long-term injuries or illnesses that are related to time in the service.
-Therefore, the government offers VA disability compensation to those veterans who return with any condition that developed as a result to their deployment.
+Aside from the risks taken every day by servicemen and women on the battlefield, there is also the chance of sustaining long-term injuries or illnesses that are related to time in the service.
+Therefore, the government offers VA disability compensation to those veterans who return with any condition that developed as a result of their deployment.

 VA Secondary Conditions

 A secondary condition is a disability that has occurred as a result of another disability.
 Secondary conditions are often overlooked by veterans on claims but can lead to an expensive and arduous life.

 It’s necessary to make the distinction between secondary and primary disabilities because the context dictates which claim needs to be filed.
 A primary disability is an injury, illness, or condition that develops as a result of military service.
 As mentioned, a secondary disability is a condition that develops later because of the primary disability.
 These secondary conditions can be more expensive than the primary conditions.
 Although it can be complex to prove that the secondary condition occurred as a result of the first, many veterans pursue a secondary claim for additional compensation.